Jacksonian democracy: Election by the "common man"

-An important movement in the period from 1800 to 1830—before the Jacksonians were organized—was the gradual expansion of the right to vote from only property owning men to include all white men over 21.
-Older states with property restrictions dropped them, namely all but Rhode Island, Virginia, and North Carolina by the mid 1820s.
+An important movement in the period from 1800 to 1830—the era immediately before the election of Jackson—was the gradual expansion of the right to vote from only property owning men to include all white men over 21.
+Older states with property restrictions dropped them, namely all but Rhode Island, Virginia, and North Carolina by the mid-1820s.
 No new states had property qualifications although three had adopted tax-paying qualifications—Ohio, Louisiana, and Mississippi, of which only in Louisiana were these significant and long lasting.
 The process was peaceful and widely supported, except in the state of Rhode Island.
 In Rhode Island, the Dorr Rebellion of the 1840s demonstrated that the demand for equal suffrage was broad and strong, although the subsequent reform included a significant property requirement for any resident born outside of the United States.
 However, free black men lost voting rights in several states during this period.

-The fact that a man was now legally allowed to vote did not necessarily mean he routinely voted.
+The fact that any man was now legally allowed to vote did not necessarily mean he routinely voted.
 He had to be pulled to the polls, which became the most important role of the local parties.
 They systematically sought out potential voters and brought them to the polls.
 Voter turnout soared during the 1830s, reaching about 80% of adult white male population in the 1840 presidential election.
 Tax-paying qualifications remained in only five states by 1860—Massachusetts, Rhode Island, Pennsylvania, Delaware and North Carolina.

 One innovative strategy for increasing voter participation and input was developed outside the Jacksonian camp.
 Prior to the presidential election of 1832, the Anti-Masonic Party conducted the nation's first presidential nominating convention.
 Held in Baltimore, Maryland, September 26–28, 1831, it transformed the process by which political parties select their presidential and vice-presidential candidates.